 I acted as the Project Lead, with a focus on research, for the POLST app.
 After inviting the clients for a consult, I recruited and accepted eight designers to join the team.

 The designers participated in varying roles, ranging from user research and designers to branding specialists.
 My main purpose was to set project deadlines and coordinate client meetings at the expected intervals.

-Additionally, I was responsible for planning, overseeing, synthesizing, and presenting both low and high fidelity validation findings as we continued to define the MVP.
+Additionally, I was responsible for planning, overseeing, executing, synthesizing, and presenting both low and high fidelity validation findings as we continued to define the MVP.

 Near the end of the project, I assisted with designing high-fidelity mockups, including stepping in when one team member required additional support to meet our deadline.
 With the help of yet another team member, we prototyped and hotspotted over 300 screens for both Android and iOS.